endiliey/rengorum/README.md

 python manage.py test
 ```

-Then run the server, endpoint should be available on http://localhost:8000/
+Then run the server, api endpoint should be available on http://localhost:8000/api
-For example, browseable user login API available on http://localhost:8000/api/user/login/

 ```
 cd backend
 python manage.py runserver